Bob Huggins tries to walk back resignation from West Virginia, school denies demand for reinstatement

 West Virginia announced Huggins was resigning and retiring last month after a DUI arrest

-West Virginia's Bob Huggins situation somehow just got even messier.
+Bob Huggins' situation at West Virginia somehow got even messier.

-Three weeks after West Virginia released a statement attributed to Huggins announcing his resignation and retirement following a DUI arrest, an attorney representing the longtime Mountaineers head coach sent a letter to the school claiming he, in fact, did not resign and demanding reinstatement.
+Three weeks after West Virginia released a statement attributed to Huggins announcing his resignation and retirement following a DUI arrest, an attorney representing the longtime Mountaineers men's basketball head coach sent a letter to the school claiming he, in fact, did not resign and demanding reinstatement.

-In the letter, obtained by West Virginia Metro News, David A. Campbell claims Huggins never signed a formal resignation letter or officially communicated his resignation to any person at West Virginia.
+In the letter, obtained by West Virginia Metro News, attorney David A. Campbell claims Huggins never signed a formal resignation letter or officially communicated his resignation to any person at West Virginia.
 He claimed that West Virginia responded to the DUI arrest by demanding Huggins' resignation the next day, rather than investigate the matter, which came a month after Huggins came under fire for using an anti-gay slur on a radio show.

 Crucially, he claimed the only communication of resignation the university received was a text message from Huggins' wife.